 BJPenn.com reported on Thursday that the two former champions have signed to face off in an MMA bout on September 23.
 No place or promotion has been attached to the fight according to reports.
 To make this one an even bigger freak show, Toney’s reps told MMAFighting.com that a reality TV show is also on the table as part of the fight package.

 I hate to be the bearer of bad news for the good MMA fans of Texas, but according to reports Texas is closest to getting the fight.
-This news comes less than a week after the MMA community in Dallas ..click here to read more
+This news comes less than a week after ..click here to read more

 James Toney, ken shamrock, Randy Couture, UFC 118